thato2-5/Flask_Web_Apps/README.md

 10. Public Opinion Polling: Governments and NGOs use surveys to understand public opinions on various issues like policy changes, social programs, etc.

-So is build this website using python flask framework.
+So build this website using python flask framework.
 All required modules are mentioned in reuirements.txt file.

 Requirements :
 VS code